-Undergraduate The Cooper Union tuition charge for undergraduate students for 2014-15 is \$19,800 per semester.
+Undergraduate The Cooper Union tuition charge for undergraduate students for 2015-16 is \$20,400 per semester.
 Each registered undergraduate student who entered prior to Fall 2014 receives a full-tuition scholarship.
-Starting in Fall 2014, all incoming students received a 50%-tuition scholarship.
+As of Fall 2014, all incoming students receive a half-tuition scholarship.
 Additional aid is available to help cover the cost of tuition, fees, living and personal expenses for those students who demonstrate financial need.

-The Irwin S. Chanin School of Architecture 2014-2015
+The Irwin S. Chanin School of Architecture 2015-2016

-Tuition for the Master of Architecture II program is \$19,800 per semester, for the three semester program.
-Graduate fellowships are available for accepted students of exceptional merit and/or need.
-For the 2014-2015 academic year, the average fellowship grant was approximately \$13,000 per semester.
+Tuition for the Master of Architecture II program is \$20,400 per semester, for the three semester program.
+Graduate fellowships may be available for accepted students of exceptional merit and/or need

-Albert Nerken School of Engineering 2014-2015
+Albert Nerken School of Engineering 2015-2016

-Students in the Master of Engineering program are charged \$1,173 per credit; 30 credits total.
-Any admitted Cooper Union alumnus entering the graduate program in Fall 2014 is eligible for a 50% tuition scholarship for two years of study.
+Students in the Master of Engineering program are charged \$1,200 per credit; 30 credits total.
+Any admitted Cooper Union alumnus entering the graduate program in Fall 2015 is eligible for a half-tuition scholarship for two years of study.
 Merit-based scholarships will be available to a select group of highly accomplished applicants in every degree-granting department.
-In order to be considered for merit-based scholarships, applications for Fall 2015 must be submitted by April 1, 2015.
+In order to be considered for merit-based scholarships, applications for Fall 2016 must be submitted by April 1, 2015.